NRG Energy

 NRG Energy, Inc. is an American energy company, headquartered in Houston, Texas.
 It was formerly the wholesale arm of Northern States Power Company (NSP), which became Xcel Energy, but became independent in 2000.
 NRG Energy is involved in energy generation and retail electricity.
 Their portfolio includes natural gas generation, coal generation, oil generation, nuclear generation, wind generation, utility-scale generation, and distributed solar generation.
-NRG serves 6 million retail customers in 24 US states including Texas, Connecticut, Delaware, Illinois, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Ohio; the District of Columbia, and eight provinces in Canada.
+NRG serves over 7 million retail customers in 24 US states including Texas, Connecticut, Delaware, Illinois, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Ohio; the District of Columbia, and eight provinces in Canada.

-NRG Energy has acquired eleven other energy companies, both generation, and retail, that include Reliant Energy, XOOM Energy, Green Mountain Energy, Stream Energy, Discount Power and Cirro Energy.
+NRG Energy has acquired eleven other energy companies, both generation and retail, that include Reliant Energy, XOOM Energy, Green Mountain Energy, Stream Energy, GenOn Energy, Discount Power and Cirro Energy.
 As of 2018, they generate 23,000 MW of power from 40 power plants across the country.
 They incorporate a range of sales channels for retail customers, including call centers, direct sales, websites, brokers, and brick-and-mortar stores.
 Their wholesale generation services include plant operations, commercial operations, energy services, distributed generation services, and energy, procurement, and construction (EPC) services.

 History

 1980s–1990s

-NRG Energy was formed in 1989 as one of NSP’s wholly-owned subsidiaries.
+NRG Energy was formed in 1989 as one of NSP's wholly owned subsidiaries.
 In 1997, NRG Energy, Inc. had 2,650 MW of generation and operational responsibility for a supplementary 5,374 MW.
 By 1998, the company began an aggressive acquisition campaign.
 It bought plants from Niagara Mohawk, San Diego Gas and Electric, Consolidated Edison, Montaup Electric, Rochester Gas and Electric, and Connecticut Light & Power.
-They continued to grow through acquisitions and in 2000, acquired Cajun Electric Power Cooperative’s facilities.
+It continued to grow through acquisitions and in 2000, acquired Cajun Electric Power Cooperative's facilities.